vu-webtech-class/example_code/README.md

 Accessing the database
 ----------------------

-The server automatically creates an SQLite database table 'phones' in the file `phones.db`, with one example entry for testing purposes.
+The server automatically creates an SQLite database table 'products' in the file `products.db`, with one example entry for testing purposes.
 This file is re-created whenever you delete it, and restart the server.

 Using the db object, you can execute SQL queries and retrieve results.
 Have a look at the [documentation